SheikhSamiAhmed/WhatsAppchatboot/README.md

 # WhatsAppchatboot
 whatsapp chatbot using python django and flask
+-> Install necessary modules
+ pip install twilio --user
+ pip install flask --user
+ pip install django --user

 -> Set up a Django project
 -> Create the necessary Django models
 -> Set up the Django views
 -> Configure the URL routing
--> Configure Twilio for WhatsApp integration -> creating twilio account -> we used whatsapp message service configure a sandbox. and copy SSID, auth and number.
+-> Configure Twilio for WhatsApp integration -> creating twilio account -> we used whatsapp message service configure a sandbox. copy SSID, auth and number.
+-> add SSID, auth and number in settings.py
 -> Create a Twilio webhook to receive WhatsApp messages ->  set up ngrox to create a secure tunnel to your localhost